 This course introduces the distinctive features of a particular culture.
-Topics include art, history, music, literature, politics, philosophy, and religion.
+Topics include art, history, music, literature politics, philosophy, and religion.
 Upon completion, students should be able to appreciate the unique character of the study culture.
-This course has been approved for transfer under the CAA as a general education course in Humanities/ Fine Arts.
-This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
 (On Demand)

-HUM 121 The Nature of America
+HUM 121The Nature of America